Top Ten Foods to Try in Hawaii

-Poi: Far and away the most important staple of traditional Hawaiian culture, poi will almost always be one of the dishes you’ll find wherever Hawaiian food is served.
-Poi is made from the cooked, fermented mash of the taro root.
-Some eat this pudding-like food with sugar and milk; but traditionalist will always eat plain.
-Taro is almost superfood-like in its health benefits, being filed with vitamins A and B-complex, thiamin, riboflavin, zinc, magnesium, copper, potassium, fiber and iron, making it a preferred food for babies born in the Aloha State.
+The most important staple of Hawaiian culture, you will always find poi in Hawaiian food establishments.
+Poi is made from the fermented mash of the taro root.
+Some eat this pudding-like food with sugar and milk.
+But traditionalists will always eat it plain.
+Taro has many health benefits.
+This is because it comes with vitamins A and B-complex, thiamin, riboflavin, zinc, magnesium, copper, potassium, fiber and iron, As a result, parent often serve poi to babies in the Aloha State.

-Poke: For those who like raw fish, poke may become one of your favorite foods in the Aloha State.
-Though every island and restaurant may have their own creative take on the meal, poke is typically made from chunks of raw tuna, usually from ahi (yellowfin tuna) or aku (skipjack tuna) and mixed with ogo, (a local seaweed), slices of sweet Maui onions, inamona (the meat of the kukui nut), chili peppers and/or soy sauce.
+For those who like raw fish, poke may become one of your favorite foods in the Aloha State.
+Although many may have their own take on it, one typically makes poke from chunks of raw tuna.
+Usually, it’s either ahi (yellowfin tuna) or aku (skipjack tuna).
+Then you mixed it with ogo, (a local seaweed), slices of sweet Maui onions, inamona (the meat of the kukui nut), chili peppers and soy sauce.

-Lomi Salmon: This is a standard dish served in places that specialize in Hawaiian foods.
-Lomi salmon is somewhat unique as a Hawaiian food dish in that all of its main ingredients—salted salmon, onions and tomatoes which are mixed together and then served cold—are either not found in or are not truly native to Hawaii.
-Despite that, this is dish is now considered to be as authentically Hawaiian as can be.
+This is a standard dish served in places that specialize in Hawaiian foods.
+Lomi salmon is somewhat unique as a Hawaiian food dish in that its main ingredients—salted salmon, onions and tomatoes—are not truly native to Hawaii.
+Despite that, many consider this is dish as authentically Hawaiian as can be.

-Malasadas: Soft and delicate, these delicious pastries are somewhat akin to donuts, but without the holes and are lighter and sweeter.
-Excellent either a dessert or morning starter, malasadas trace their roots from the Portuguese immigrants who came to Hawaii during the late 1800s to the early 1900s.
-The delectable deep-fried malasadas can also be filled with coconut cream, mango or lilikoi fillings; but whether you go with the plain or ones with fillings, this treat is a winner.
+Soft and delicate, these delicious pastries are similar to donuts, but without the holes and are lighter and sweeter.
+Excellent as a dessert or morning starter, malasadas trace their roots from the Portuguese immigrants.
+The delectable deep-fried malasadas can also be filled with coconut cream, mango or lilikoi fillings.
+But whether you go with the plain or ones with fillings, this treat is a winner.

-Shave Ice: Last but definitely not least, shave ice might arguably be the most popular dessert in the islands.
-Famous across the world, Hawaiian shave ice uses finely shaved, not crushed, ice and infused with sweet syrups ranging from the classic strawberry to an amazingly wide range of exotic flavors, such as coconut, lilikoi and kiwi.
-You can even add sweet azuki beans, ice cream and even condensed milk to sweeten the deal for a pulse-pumping end to the day.
+Last but definitely not least, shave ice might arguably be the most popular dessert in the islands.
+Famous across the world, Hawaiian shave ice uses finely shaved, not crushed, ice and infused with sweet syrups.
+They range from the classic strawberry to an amazingly wide range of exotic flavors, such as coconut, lilikoi and kiwi.
+You can also add sweet azuki beans, ice cream and even condensed milk.
+So definitely put this on your list of foods to try in Hawaii.